esitarz/docs-1/content/platform-guides/basic-api-features/conventions.md

 single Buyer need only be unique within that context.
 Things that are shared (such as products) must be unique across the entire Admin organization.

+We've also introduced [Incrementors]({filename}/api-reference/Incrementors.md), which allows generated IDs to conform to a specific format.

 ##  Error Handling

-For all unsuccessful requests, we attempt to return the [most appropriate HTTP status in the 400 range](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_Error).
+For all unsuccessful requests, we attempt to return the [most appropriate HTTP status in the `400` range](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_Error).
-Only when something goes terribly wrong on our end will you get a 500 response.
-And so long as our platform is responding (i.e. returing anything in the 4xx range or 500), you can count on the response body taking a standard shape.
+Only when something goes terribly wrong on our end will you get a `500` response.
+And so long as our platform is responding (i.e. returning anything in the `4xx` range or `500`), you can count on the response body taking a standard shape.